Dreaming Discoveries

 Depth and allusion in Australian Haiku

-Since the depth and connotations of kigo are not, as argued in An Australian Seasoning, available to Australian haiku poets, we need a system, perhaps one based on keywords, that will allow our small poems the depth and resonance they need to succeed as poetry.
+The depth and connotations of kigo are not, as argued in An Australian Seasoning and summarised above, available to Australian haiku poets.
+Thus we need a system, perhaps one based on keywords, that will allow our small poems the depth and resonance they need to succeed as poetry.
 Such a system may take many years to evolve but it is in prospect.
-A paper on this subject is being drafted.

 Definition of English-language haiku